• Skip to primary navigation

 I used a hand mixer, but feel free to use a standing mixer with a paddle attachment if you have it.

 1. In a large mixing bowl.
-Combine 10 tbsp. soft (or melted) butter, ¾ cup dark brown sugar, and ⅔ cup molasses.
+Combine 10 tbsp. soft butter, ¾ cup dark brown sugar, and ⅔ cup molasses.
 Use a hand mixer to combine well until smooth.
 Use a spatula to scrape down the sides when necessary.

 2. Add 1 egg and 1 tsp. vanilla extract.
 Continue to mix until smooth.